JieChenSimon/CLEP/README.md

+### NOte: SCOP is the original name of this project.

 # SCOP
 ### Note
 Each folder corresponds to a scenario, and the specific code is located in its respective subfolder.